ericproffitt/TopicModelsVB.jl/README.md

 	"Write a corpus."

 function abridge_corp!(corp::Corpus, n::Integer=0)
-	"All terms which appear less than or equal to n times in the corpus are removed from all documents."
+	"All terms which appear less than n times in the corpus are removed from all documents."

 function alphabetize_corp!(corp::Corpus; vocab::Bool=true, users::Bool=true)
 	"Alphabetize vocab and/or user dictionaries."